-Please make sure you and those who travel with you know about these hazards.
+Please make sure you and your travel companions know about these hazards.
 Our statements below are rather candid because we want you to know the truth about the place you are visiting.
 This isn't Disneyland; it is often wild, rough, and natural law prevails out here.
-The more you know, the better prepared you are to avoid the hazards of our beautiful islands.
+The more you know, the better prepared you are to avoid the hazards of the beautiful Hawaiian Islands.
 We've made this short section a chapter in all of our recent guidebooks, and that should show how much emphasis we put on this subject.

-Wildlife, Plants, & Insects (All Islands)
+Wildlife, Plants, Insects, & Arthropods (All Islands)